cuiyongjian/awesome-balancer/README.md

 var engine = new lb.BusinessDivision(pool)
 ```

-The BusinessDivisionEngine should pass the second parameter--'engineName'.
+The BusinessDivisionEngine can pass the second parameter--'engineName'.
 For example, if you want to use 'RandomEngine' in each business type, you should create the engine like this:
 ```
 var engine = new lb.BusinessDivision(pool, 'RandomEngine')
 ```
+Attention，you can not pass the engine "BusinessDivisionEngine"，because we do not support recursion.

 When you use pick(), you should pass the 'type' paramerters like this:
 ```